d-fact/eval-runner-docker/README.md

 └──📜 diffbase.pdf
 ```

-There are multiple Dockerfiles inside this repository, for replicating the evaluations in the paper
+There are multiple Dockerfiles inside this repository, for replicating the experiments described in
-and showing the reusability of components.
+the paper and supporting the standalone reusable components.

 | Files/Dirs       | Descriptions                                           |
 |------------------|--------------------------------------------------------|